Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Filter-With-For/DevOps-Terraform-Filter-With-For.md

 Let's take a real world usage case where we would need such a `for` construct to filter and only configure something based on certain criteria.

-Say we have a variable with three `storage accounts` we want to create, but we only want to configure `private endpoints` on certain storage accounts.
+Say we have a variable with four `storage accounts` we want to create, but we only want to configure `private endpoints` on certain storage accounts.
 We could create an extra object `key` item called `requires_private_endpoint` like in the following example:

 ````hcl
 ## variables ##